 - Cash out the account value

-Reasons you may want to roll over your 401(k) while still employed
+4 Reasons you may want to roll over your 401(k) while still employed

 - Diversification.
 Investment options in your 401(k) can be limited and are selected by the plan sponsor.
 Rolling your funds over into an IRA can often broaden your choice of investments.
 More choices can mean more diversification in your retirement portfolio and the opportunity to invest in a wider range of asset classes including individual stocks and bonds, managed accounts, REITs and annuities.